 Mitchell Rosenthal Mid-Career Award

 The Mitchell Rosenthal Mid-Career Award was established in 2013 to recognize clinician-scientists working in the spirit of Dr. Rosenthal in the field of brain injury rehabilitation.
-ACRM members who are mid-career (6-15 years after completion of training) are eligible.
+ACRM members who are mid-career (within 6 -15 years of completion of training) are eligible.
 Recipients of this award are leaders in rehabilitation science making significant contributions to the field through their current brain injury rehabilitation research.

-ACRM is pleased to honor Stephanie A. Kolakowsky-Hayner, PhD, CBIST, FACRM with the 2016 Mitchell Rosenthal Mid-Career Award in recognition of her leadership and contributions to the field of rehabilitation research.
+ACRM is pleased to honor Shannon Miles, PhD with the 2023 Mitchell Rosenthal Mid-Career Award in recognition of her leadership and contributions to the field of rehabilitation research.

 ABOUT MITCHELL ROSENTHAL

 Mitchell Rosenthal, PhD, ABPP, was an early pioneer in the field of traumatic brain injury widely recognized for his contributions to the advancement of clinical exploration and therapeutic practice.
 He was influential in the founding of the National Head Injury Foundation (now the Brain Injury Association of America), the creation of the Journal of Head Trauma Rehabilitation, and the development of the national TBI Model System.

 2022 No Recipient

 2019 Juan Carlos Arango Lasprilla, PhD

 2016 Stephanie A. Kolakowsky-Hayner, PhD, CBIST, FACRM